stockx/EvenlyWrappedLabel/README.md

 - [x] Works with all devices running iOS 9+.
 - [x] Uses `drawText(in:)` internally (as opposed to creating subviews), so any `UILabel` reference can be replaced with `EvenlyWrappedLabel` and Everything Will Just Work™.
-- [x] Works with any number of lines and any text alignment.
+- [x] Works with any number of lines, any text alignment and attributed text.
 - [x] Works with autolayout and honors intrinsic sizing.
 - [x] Works with labels created in code and in Interface Builder.
 - [x] `useEveryLine` option to force shorter text to take up all available lines.